Houghton Park Buildings in North Long Beach

 Acres of Books

-Also approved for adaptive reuse into an arts center, the former Acres of Books building at 240 Long Beach Boulevard, was originally a market when it was constructed in 1924.
+Approved for adaptive reuse into an arts center, the former Acres of Books building at 240 Long Beach Boulevard, was originally a market when it was constructed in 1924.
 It was remodeled in a Streamline Moderne style in 1936 with curved corners, a mini-tower, and horizontal bands of ornament to house the Glenn Thomas Used Car Store.
 Later it was taken over by Acres of Books, a nationally renowned used bookstore.
 Like the American Hotel, this project has lost its RDA funding.